btreut/a2/README.md

 #### Copy Boot Loater to install folder
     sudo cp ./aos.linux /usr/aos/aos.linux

-## Forward X over SSH and run
+## Forward X over SSH and run A2

     sudo apt-get install xauth

-On the client side, the -X (capital X) option to ssh enables X11 forwarding, and you can make this the default (for all connections or for a specific conection) with [b]ForwardX11 yes[/b] in
+On the client side, the -X (capital X) option to ssh enables X11 forwarding, and you can make this the default (for all connections or for a specific conection) with **ForwardX11 yes** in

     sudo nano /etc/ssh_config

 or

-    ~/.ssh/config.
+    sudo nano ~/.ssh/config

-On the server side, [b]X11Forwarding yes[/b] must specified in
+On the server side, **X11Forwarding yes** must specified in

-    /etc/ssh/sshd_config.
+    sudo nano /etc/ssh/sshd_config

 Note that the default is no forwarding (some distributions turn it on in their default /etc/ssh/sshd_config), and that the user cannot override this setting.